claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 --- abstract

-This document aims to inform how internet protocols and their implementations might better mitigate technical attacks at the user endpoint, by describing technology-based practices to perpetrate intimate partner violence (IPV).
+This document aims to inform how Internet protocols and their implementations might better mitigate technical attacks at the user endpoint, by describing technology-based practices to perpetrate intimate partner violence (IPV).
 IPV is a pervasive reality for people.
 It is not limited to, but can be exacerbated with the usage of technology because the attacker has access to one, some or all of: devices, local networks, authentication mechanisms, identity information, and accounts.
 This kind of technical compromise is distinct from active or passive on-path attacks [Cite RFC7624 or another one?].
 In this document we describe the tactics this attacker uses and what kind of counter-measures can be designed in IETF protocols.

 --- middle

 # Introduction

 Intimate partner violence (IPV) refers to physical, emotional, verbal, sexual, or economic abuse of a person by a current or former intimate partner.
 It is understood that in IPV cases there is an unequal power relationship that allows the abuser to cause harm, including romantic or sexual relationships, as well as child or elder abuse, or abuse by any member of a household.

 Digital technologies are central in modern lives and can be used against targets of IPV.
-At the same time IPV is rarely considered when designing digital technologies, networks, nor internet protocols.
+At the same time IPV is rarely considered when designing digital technologies, networks, nor Internet protocols.
 This lack of consideration has put pressure on professionals and, in turn, survivors and targets, to develop ad-hoc strategies for digital privacy and safety.
 It adds even more preasure as this type of abuser, "the attacker you know", is neither on- nor off-path, they have complete access to-- perhaps even share-- devices and local networks.
 They can coerce their targets.

 This document describes the tactics used in technology-based IPV.
 It provides recommendations for the design of protocols and implementations to mitigate those tactics.